weewx/weewx/docs_src/usersguide/troubleshooting/what-to-do.md

 [Software problems](software.md)<br/>
 [Meteorological problems](meteo.md)

-Be sure to search the
+Read the [Frequently Asked Questions](https://github.com/weewx/weewx/wiki/WeeWX-Frequently-Asked-Questions) (FAQ).
+Search the
 [weewx-user group](https://groups.google.com/g/weewx-user), especially
 if you are using a driver or skin that is not part of the WeeWX core.